Annosus Root Disease, Heterobasidion

 Fir engravers infest true firs in western forests.
 These beetles attack pole-sized and mature trees, causing significant mortality during and following periods of drought.
 Trees infected with annosus root disease are especially subject to attack.
 Trees defoliated by Douglas-fir tussock moth, western spruce budworm or Modoc budworm also are likely to be attacked.
 These beetles commonly breed in logging slash and windthrown trees.

-Fir engraver activity within the Region decreased for the third straight year from less than 26,000 acres in 1997 (0.82 tree/acre) to 11,400 acres in 1998 (0.74 tree/acre).
-Increased levels of activity were reported within the Deschutes and Ochoco reporting areas.
-Following three years of approximately normal precipitation, mortality levels remain highest in areas that have experienced drought, defoliation, or are infected with root disease.
+A three-fold increase in fir engraver activity was mapped in 1999, which followed three straight years of decline.
+Approximately 34,800 acres in 1999 (2.45 tree/acre) were mapped compared to 11,400 acres in 1998 (0.74 tree/acre).
+Increased levels of activity were reported on Forest Service lands within the Fremont and Wallowa-Whitman Reporting areas and on the Yakama Indian Reservation.
+Following four years of approximately normal precipitation, mortality levels remain highest in areas that have experienced drought, defoliation, or are infected with root disease.
 Many of the most heavily infested areas are pine sites that, due to selective logging and fire exclusion, now have a large component of true fir.

 Pine Engraver Beetles, Ips spp.

 Hosts: Ponderosa pine